cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

  # Refactoring

- * split variable declaration list in individual variable statements.
+ * Transform parameter list into a single "named" parameter.
+Split variable declaration list in individual variable statements.
  * Transform parameter list into a single object parameter

 and more to come!!